terebn/AMLS_II_assignment22_23-kaggle-retail-prods/README.md

 ### 2. Download the data from Kaggle and unzip it in `dataset`

 The dataset can be downloaded form [this link](https://www.kaggle.com/competitions/retail-products-classification/data).
-If you click 'Download all', you will download a zipped folder.
-Just unzip it in `dataset` (keep the original name 'retail-product-classification').
+If you click 'Download all', you will download a zipped folder with the data.
+Just unzip it in `dataset` (keep the original name, 'retail-product-classification').

 ### 3. Create the Train, Test and Validate datasets

-From the console, run `split_data_in_train_test.py` to create the Train, Validation and Test sets from the unzipped `retail-product-classification` directory.
+From the console, run `split_data_in_train_test.py` to create the Train, Validation and Test sets from the unzipped `retail-product-classification` directory:

-This also creates the sub-directories for `out`, which is where all outputs are stored, `models`, where model artefacts are saved, and `hp-tuning`, where the hyper-parameter tuning artefacts are saved.

 ```sh
 python3 split_data_in_train_test.py
 ```

+This also creates the sub-directories for:
+* `out`, where all plots and tables are saved
+* `models`, where model artefacts are saved
+* `hp-tuning`, where the hyper-parameter tuning artefacts are saved

 ### 4. Run the whole routine

-Now that you have everything set up, to run all the Tasks in order, you can launch the `main.sh` file:
+Now that you have everything set up, to run all the tasks in order, you can launch the `main.sh` file:

 ```sh
 ./main.sh